Hofer-Julian/slidev-presentations/2025-06-scientific-rust/slides.md

 - No task runner
   - External tools are needed for pipelines
-- No easy way to depend on libraries not written in Rust
+- No easy way to depend on scientific libraries
-  - Compile them yourself in `build.rs` (where does the compiler come from though?)
   - Rewrite in Rust (not feasible for many projects)
+  - Compile them yourself in `build.rs`
+    - Where does the compiler come from?
+  - Detect the library on your system in `build.rs`
+    - Where does the library come from?
   - Use external tool

 ---
 layout: image-right